Holindauer/Groth16-zkSnark/README.md

 It should be noted that $t(x)$ is a public polynomial.
 This means that in a ZKP, the prover cannot just make up some $h(x)$ term that will make the equation hold.
 The prover must derive $h(x)$ else the verifier will not be able to verify the proof.

-Our new QAP definition is now as follows:
+Our refined QAP definition is now as follows:

 $$
 \sum_{i=0}^m a_iu_i(x) \sum_{i=0}^m a_iv_i(x) = \sum_{i=0}^m a_iw_i(x) + h(x)t(x)